sushidev-team/workflow-trigger-action/README.md

 ## 🏆 Credits

-Created and maintained by [SushiDev Team](https://github.com/sushidev-team).
+Created and maintained by [Sushi Dev GmbH](https://github.com/sushidev-team).

 ### Contributors
 - Add your name here by contributing!